-PPIs are required for oral contraceptives and estrogen-containing products and for drugs approved for indications based solely on animal studies, and these PPIs are required to be dispensed with each prescription:
+PPIs are required for oral contraceptives and estrogen-containing products, and these PPIs are required to be dispensed with each prescription:

 PPIs for other prescription drugs are submitted to the FDA voluntarily by the manufacturer and approved by the FDA, but their distribution is not mandated.

 A guidance that has specific recommendations for the PPI is the Child-Resistant Packaging Statements in Drug Product Labeling (final guidance).

 Below see an example PPI template that provides a general overview of the PPI (this PPI does not contain any product-specific information).
 The headings in this example PPI may not be applicable to all PPIs.
 Consider using the enclosed Sample Template for Patient Package Inserts when developing a PPI (this sample template may not contain all the PPI requirements or guidance recommendations).

 FDA published a proposed rule, Medication Guides: Patient Medication Information in May 2023.
 Under the proposed rule, FDA is proposing to amend its human prescription drug labeling regulations to require a new type of Medication Guide — Patient Medication Information (PMI) — for prescription drugs used, dispensed, or administered on an outpatient basis, as well as for blood and blood components transfused in an outpatient setting.
 When the rule is finalized, PMI will: